On semi-supervised learning: Introduction

-Semi-supervised learning (SSL) dates back to the 60's, starting with the pioneering works of \cite{scudder}, \cite{fralick} and \cite{agrawala}, among others.
-Recently it has gained paramount importance due to the huge amount of data coming from diverse sources, such as the internet, genomic research, text classification, and many others; see, for instance \cite{zhu} or \cite{MIT} for a survey on SSL.
-This large amount of data is typically unlabeled; the main purpose of SSL is to jointly classify these data in the presence of a small ``training sample''.
-Namely, a lot of unlabeled data together with a small quantity of labeled data must be combined to classify each unlabeled observation.
-Several methods have been proposed to achieve this goal: self-training, co-training, transductive support vector machines, and graph-methods are some of them.
-However, a natural question still remains unsolved, as mentioned in \cite{MIT}: ``in comparison with a supervised algorithm that uses only labeled data, can one hope to have a more accurate prediction by taking into account the unlabeled points? [...]
+On the other hand, as discussed in \cite{MIT}, the following question naturally arises: ``in comparison with a supervised algorithm that uses only labelled data, can one hope to have a more accurate prediction by taking into account the unlabelled points? [...]
 In principle, the answer is yes''.
-Nevertheless, having a large set of data to classify is like knowing $p(x)$, the distribution of the features vector; thus, the gain in prediction accuracy depends on how useful it is to know $p(x)$ in the inference of $p(y|x)$.
-Typically, for the density $p(x)$ to be useful, it needs to have deep valleys between classes.
-In other words, clustering techniques have to perform well in the presence of only unlabeled data.
+Nevertheless, having a large set of data to classify is like knowing $p(x)$, the distribution of the features vector; thus, the gain in prediction accuracy depends on the ability of $p(x)$ to provide information on $p(y|x)$.
+As it is pointed in \cite{chapzien}, ``the cluster assumption is key to successful semi-supervised learning'', which is expressed in terms of the so called \textit{valley condition}.
+Roughly speaking, this condition imposes $p(x)$ to have a deep valley between the classes.
+In other words, clustering techniques have to perform reasonably well in the presence of only unlabelled data.
 Smoothness of the labels with respect to the features, or low density at the decision boundary, are examples of the kind of hypotheses required to get satisfactory results in the cluster analysis literature.